aldica/aldica/docs/Test-Memory-BM.md

 This detached sub-module of the project is aimed at providing the means for general memory footprint benchmarks of default Alfresco caches and Ignite-backed caches.
 Using a simple content model and a set of generate / clear cache / load cache web scripts, the sub-module offers standardised, easily reproducible comparisons of the amount of memory require to support a specific number of cached nodes in both types of systems.

 # Comparing Core Node Caches
-The primary/only benchmark currently provided by this sub-module is aimed at comparing the memory footprints of the node aspects and properties caches between default Alfresco and aldica's Ignite-backed caches.
+The primary / only benchmark currently provided by this sub-module is aimed at comparing the memory footprints of the node aspects and properties caches between default Alfresco and aldica's Ignite-backed caches.
 This benchmark focuses on the caches which store unique values for each node, avoiding any caches that may hold data specific to only a subset of nodes, e.g. content data / URL caches for nodes with attached binary contents.

 For this comparison, the following configurations and extensions have been bundled in this sub-module: